Track-On2: Enhancing Online Point Tracking with Memory: Experiments

 The number of frames in a training sample is an important design choice, as longer training videos provide supervision over extended temporal spans.
 In our setting, this directly influences the effective memory size, since memory is the only component that propagates temporal information over time.
 We evaluate different combinations of training video length $T$ and training memory size $L$, without applying inference-time memory extension (\ie $L = L_i$, see~\secref{sec:ablation:ime}), on TAP-Vid DAVIS, RoboTAP, and PointOdyssey (PO).
 We report $\delta_{\text{avg}}$ and OA for the first two datasets, and the Survival metric for PO.
 The Survival metric is particularly relevant for PO’s very long videos, directly assessing robustness in long sequences.

-Results in~\tabref{tab:video_memory_length} show that \textbf{training video length is crucial}.
-Increasing $T$ while keeping memory size fixed (models {A} $\rightarrow$ {B} $\rightarrow$ {C}, with $T=24 \rightarrow 36 \rightarrow 48$ and $L=18$) consistently improves performance across all datasets and metrics, with especially large gains in PO Survival.
+Results in~\tabref{tab:video_memory_length} show that training clip length is the dominant factor, while memory capacity provide complementary gains.
+Increasing $T$ while keeping memory size fixed (models i $\rightarrow$ ii $\rightarrow$ iii, with $T=24 \rightarrow 36 \rightarrow 48$ and $L=18$) consistently improves performance across all datasets and metrics, with especially large gains in PO Survival.
 For example, OA on RoboTAP improves by 3.2 points when increasing $T$ from 24 to 48.
-By contrast, increasing memory size from $L=18 \rightarrow 24$ (model {D}) yields modest improvements in DAVIS but slightly reduces performance in RoboTAP, while PO remains unchanged, suggesting that memory capacity alone is less critical than providing sufficiently long training sequences.
+By contrast, increasing memory size from $L=18 \rightarrow 24$ (model iv) yields modest improvements in DAVIS but slightly reduces performance in RoboTAP, while PO remains unchanged, suggesting that memory capacity alone is less critical than providing sufficiently long training sequences.
 Finally, we note that the full potential of memory is unlocked when it is extended at inference time, which we discuss in the next section.